datamindedbe/incubator-sync-upgrade/README.md

 * **Without flags** : Will check-out to a new branch and a template refactoring file.
 * **Package and Version flags** can only be used together.
 They will be used to format the refactoring file name and the new branch name.
 * **Registry flag** is the directory that holds the refactoring files.
-Remote registries will be supported in a future release.
+Registries can also be a link to a git repository that holds the refactoring files.
 * **Git flag** : Activates or deactivates git functionalities.

 <h3>Refactoring API</h3>